Here is a synopsis of our training methods for leaders and, the building up of teams around them.

 Investing in Others:

 We look to Jesus as our role model for the good leader.
-His blueprint for building a good team was to spend as much time as he could with each and every one of them.
-He enjoyed the company of his ‘friends’ and over time, by being around him, they became like him.
-This can be counter intuitive to the corporate minded leader, who feels that his/her time is ‘so valuable’.
+His blueprint for building a good team was to spend as much time as he could with each and every member.
+He enjoyed the company of these people, young or old, rich or poor, male or female.
+In fact he considered each one of them to be his ‘friend’… not just a servant.
+And so, over time, by being around him, they became just like him.
+This inclusive model of leadership can be counter intuitive to the corporate minded leader who often feels that his/her time is just ‘too valuable’ to waste on those below them.
 Our philosophy at Planted by the Water… is that when hospitality governs, people feel included and become, even without being asked, invested in the project or mission.

 Choosing the Right People: